 In Chicago, maintenance obligations are not set in stone but are rather determined based on various factors.
 While Illinois law provides guidelines for calculating maintenance, judges have discretion in applying these guidelines and considering additional factors such as:

 Duration of Marriage: The length of the marriage is another crucial factor.
-Generally, longer marriages may result in more substantial maintenance obligations, as the dependent spouse may have sacrificed career opportunities or earning potential for the sake of the marriage.
+Generally, longer or long-term marriages may result in more substantial maintenance obligations, as the dependent spouse may have sacrificed career opportunities or earning potential for the sake of the marriage.

 Financial Needs and Resources: The financial needs and resources of both parties are carefully assessed.
 This includes assets, debts, property, and any other financial obligations.